matrix-org/matrix-spec-proposals/proposals/2801-untrusted-event-data.md

     Any event sent in this way will be returned to the clients of all the other users in the room.

+ 2. Events may be encrypted.
+Any client implementing E2EE must be prepared to deal with any encrypted content, since by definitioon a server cannot validate it.

- 2. In order to allow the Matrix protocol to be extensible, server implementations must tolerate unknown event types, and allow them to be passed between clients.
+ 3. In order to allow the Matrix protocol to be extensible, server implementations must tolerate unknown event types, and allow them to be passed between clients.
 It is obvious that a pair of custom clients implementing a `com.example.special.event` event type cannot rely on a